Tonet21/Syllogistic_reasoning_LLM/README.md

 This project aims to know how many times an LLM draws every type of conclusion based on the two premises of the 64 available syllogisms.

-When pip installing the requirements, change the cuda version of torch to your cuda.
+When pip installing the requirements, change the Cuda version of torch to your Cuda.
 Now it is set to cu121 (12.1 version).
+These particular models need a hugging face key; remember to use them in the models.
+The code already has a variable called "access_token", so you know where to set it.
+If you prefer using environment variables, remember to change the code.

 There are a few files:

 - The syllos.py produces a list of 64 sets of premisses and its four possible conclusions based on triplets.
 You can modify the triplets list; for every triplet, you will get a set of 64 syllogisms (without the conclusion) and a list of the four possible conclusions (NVC is not considered here).
 For every triplet, you will get two nested lists (one list for 64 lists): the first one contains the  first premise, the second premise, the mood, and the figure.
 The second list is the possible conclusions.
-In this case, for 30 triplets you will get two nested lists.
+In this case, for 30 triplets, you will get two nested lists.
 Each list will contain 30 lists, and each of those lists will contain 64 lists.

 - The prompt.py produces the prompts.
 It is fed with the lists from syllo.py to generate a prompt for each syllogism.